xXMacMillanXx/vcliargs/README.md

 fn (k Key) alias(s []string) Key
 ```

-This function is necessary.
+This function is necessary for accepting user input, but can be left out for hidden internal usage.
 Sets the parameter names, which the user uses to specify parameter values.

 #### default()